gustavonovaes/docker-php7-nginx-alpine/README.md

 # docker-php7-nginx-alpine

-Pre-configure enviroment for PHP-FPM + Nginx with Docker using alpine images.
+Pre-configured environment for PHP-FPM + Nginx with Docker using alpine images.

 # Try in development